coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    :g:`forall X:Type, X -> X` and type :g:`t` is bound to a scope ``scope``, then :g:`a` of type :g:`t` in :g:`f t a` is not recognized as an argument to be interpreted in scope ``scope``.

+   This command supports the :attr:`local`, :attr:`global`,
+   :attr:`add_top` and :attr:`add_bottom` attributes.

+   .. attr:: add_top
+      :undocumented:

+   .. attr:: add_bottom

+      These :ref:`attributes <attribute>` allow adding additional
+      bindings at the top or bottom of the stack of already declared bindings.
+In absence of such attributes, any new binding clears the previous ones.
+This makes it possible to bind multiple scopes to the same :token:`class`.

    .. coqtop:: in reset